Rochelle Woods (billiards player)

 Rochelle Woods (born 1999), also known as Rochy Woods, is an English player of English billiards.
 She was runner-up in the 2015 World Women's Billiards Championship.

 Early life

 Woods took her GCSEs at Litcham School before going to study for a BTEC award in sports coaching.
-She has a twin sister called Tiffany and prefers to be known as Rochy rather than Rochelle.
+She has a twin sister, Tiffany, and prefers to be known as Rochy rather than Rochelle.

-Woods started playing billiards at the age of ten, having been introduced to the sport by her coach Phillip Welham at a taster day.
+Woods started playing billiards at the age of 10, having been introduced to the sport by her coach Phillip Welham at a taster day.
 She entered the English Under 16 Billiards Championship in 2013 and lost to the eventual champion James Eyre by 10 points.

 Career

-Woods entered the English Girls Billiards Championship for the first time in 2010 at 11 years old, and lost in the final to Hannah Jones of Derby.
+In 2010, Woods entered the English Girls Billiards Championship for the first time at 11 years old, and lost in the final to Hannah Jones of Derby.
 Jones also defeated Woods in the final in 2013.
 Woods won her first National Girls Championship defeating Josie Wright (Thetford) 115–98 in the 2014 final.